 Discovery Through Data

 Spotify has truly separated themselves as a top music app for iPhone and Android through leveraging personal mobile app data for personalising the overall user experience of listening to and discovering new music.
-From its mobile machine-learning, artificial intelligence and data sifting technology, Spotify analyzes your listening habits and builds out customized recommendations, such as playlists and music suggestions based on the genres and artists you’re listening to regularly.
+From its mobile machine-learning, artificial intelligence and data sifting technology, Spotify analyses your listening habits and builds out customised recommendations.
+This includes playlists and music suggestions based on the genres and artists you’re listening to regularly.

-Playlists make up a significant part of the Spotify user experience, and users pick that up as soon as they start using the service.
-While it’s great to sift through all of these playlists and even build your own, Spotify has sharing capabilities that make playlists social as well.
+Playlists make up a significant part of the Spotify mobile app design and mobile user experience.
+Users pick that up as soon as they start using the service.
+While it’s a great way to sift through all of these playlists and even build your own, Spotify has sharing capabilities that make playlists social as well.
 It’s just another way it stands out as the best music streaming app for Android and iPhone.
 If you create a playlist, you can invite friends to be creators, which lets everyone included add songs to the playlist.
 This makes for a more shared experience with the mobile application, which is how music is generally best enjoyed.